fbpx

 Mountain Gorilla: Humans and Mountain Gorillas are 98% genetically identical, yet fewer than 900 of these close cousins still exist in the wild today.
 Groups of up to 40 gorillas are led by a dominant male Silverback, who is almost 10 times stronger than the biggest American football players and can weight up to 400 lbs.

 About Boundless Journeys Boundless Journeys is an award-winning small group adventure tour operator.
 With a diverse collection of locally guided, small-group itineraries and Private Collection trips around the world, Boundless Journeys offers “The World’s Great Adventures.”
-The adventure trips for 2-16 guests are active, ranging from leisurely cultural explorations and wildlife safaris to challenging trekking ― with plenty of easy to moderate walking and sea kayaking in between.
+The adventure trips for 2-16 guests are active, ranging from leisurely cultural explorations and wildlife safaris to challenging trekking ― with plenty of easy to moderate walking tours and sea kayaking in between.

 Questions?